You are here

 How we work with others

-We bring our expertise to national and international organisations, advising bodies such as Parliamentary Committees, Inquest, the Youth Violence Commission, The Howard League for Penal Reform, World Health Organisation, International Labour Organisation and The Centre for Crime and Justice Studies.
+We bring our expertise to national and international organisations, working with and advising bodies such as Parliamentary Committees, Inquest, the Weavers Uprising Bicentennial Committee, The Howard League for Penal Reform, StopWatch World Health Organisation, International Labour Organisation and Public Services International (a global union federation).
 Our department is also a member of The Latin American Council of Social Sciences (CLACSO) which is a global network of research centres and University departments in the field of social sciences and the humanities.

 Our research frequently features in blog articles which you can read about in research news.
 You also can catch up on our most recent research projects discussed in the School of Social Sciences and Global Studies Magazine.